Aramaic: Writing system

+Sample texts

+Matthew 2, verses 1–4, in Classical Syriac (Eastern accent), Christian Palestinian Aramaic and Suret (Swadaya):

+Matthew 28, verse 16, in Classical Syriac (Eastern accent), Western Neo-Aramaic, Turoyo and Suret (Swadaya):

 Phonology

 Each dialect of Aramaic has its own distinctive pronunciation, and it would not be feasible here to go into all these properties.
 Aramaic has a phonological palette of 25 to 40 distinct phonemes.
-Some modern Aramaic pronunciations lack the series of "emphatic" consonants, and some have borrowed from the inventories of surrounding languages, particularly Arabic, Azerbaijani, Kurdish, Persian and Turkish.
+Some modern Aramaic pronunciations lack the series of "emphatic" consonants, and some have borrowed from the inventories of surrounding languages, particularly Arabic, Azerbaijani, Kurdish, Persian, and Turkish.

 Vowels

 As with most Semitic languages, Aramaic can be thought of as having three basic sets of vowels: